devjj/OrcaSlicer/doc/developer-reference/How-to-build.md

 - `-r`: Skip RAM and disk checks (for low-memory systems)

 > [!NOTE]
-> The build script automatically detects your Linux distribution and uses the appropriate package manager (apt, pacman) to install dependencies.
+> The build script automatically detects your Linux distribution and uses the appropriate package manager (apt, pacman, dnf) to install dependencies.

 > [!TIP]
 > For first-time builds, use `./build_linux.sh -u` to install dependencies, then `./build_linux.sh -dsti` to build everything.